zalels/feather-dihcrypt/README.md

-decrypts feathers accounts.txt and prints it
+decrypts feathers account.txt and prints it